slatedocs/slate/source/includes/_certificates.md

   -H "Authorization: APIAuth your-hmac-auth-header"
 ```

-Create a certificate in your account.
+Creates a certificate of a signer in your account.

 ### HTTP Request